tantalum/tantalum.github.io/_drafts/bigdata-tar-pits.md

 #### Case 1: No Partitioning

 No partitioning is not a practical approach because if your data is all in just one big blob, that blob will eventually become too big to read and process.
+At the very least data is usually partitioned by date, which in this case would mean the queries above could limit their search to just the data in the date range they need but also means the queries will have to parse through _all_ the data in that date range.

 #### Case 2: Partitioning By Action Type - Player - Date

 #### Case 3: Partitioning by Date - Player - Action Type